Medicare 101: An Overview

 Medicare is health insurance for people age 65 or older, people under age 65 with certain disabilities, and people of any age with End Stage Renal Disease or ALS.
 Existing or previous health conditions do not matter when it comes to being eligible for Medicare or the amount of premium for optional coverage.

 To receive Medicare, you have to sign up unless you are eligible for Medicare because you receive Social Security Disability Insurance (SSDI) benefits for 24 months.
 If you are eligible for Medicare because of SSDI, you are automatically enrolled in Medicare at the end of the first 24 month period.

 There are two types of Medicare: Original Medicare and Medicare Advantage.

-- Original Medicare is a fee-for-service (indemnity) type of health insurance provided by the federal government.
+- Is a fee-for-service (indemnity) type of health insurance provided by the federal government.
 Indemnity type policies provide freedom of choice about what doctors to see and what treatments to take.

-- At the minimum, Original Medicare covers inpatient care in hospitals and similar settings (Medicare Part A).
+- Part A covers inpatient care in hospitals and similar settings.
 It also covers a variety of preventive tests.
 There is no premium for Part A coverage.
+All Medicare includes Part A